ljfio/personal-website/content/resume/profile.md

 Architected and developed bespoke solutions within enterprises and in software house environments.

-Delivered software for multiple form-factors (desktop, tablet and mobile) using a range of frameworks (UWP / WPF / Xamarin).
+Delivered software for multiple form-factors (desktop, tablet and mobile) using a range of frameworks (WPF / UWP / Xamarin).

-Experienced in full-stack web development including the use of modern JavaScript frameworks such as Vue.
+Experienced in full-stack web development including the use of modern JavaScript frameworks such as React and Vue.